Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Application to Twitter network data

 Upon fitting 16 LPCMs from all combinations of $p = \{1, \ldots, 4\}$ and $G = \{1, \ldots, 4\}$, the BIC suggests 3 clusters and 2 dimensions as optimal.
-The Procrustes correlation between the posterior mean latent positions under the optimal LPCM and the LSPCM was 0.94 (standard deviation of 0.05 across the 10 LSPCM chains).
-Additional results regarding the posterior distributions of variance and shrinkage strength parameters can be found in the supplementary material, Appendix \ref{app:application}.
+The ARI between the cluster labels of the optimal LPCM and LSPCM is 1, indicating that both approaches provide the same cluster allocations.
+The average Procrustes correlation between the posterior mean latent positions under the optimal LPCM and the LSPCM was 0.973 (standard deviation of 0.005) across the 10 LSPCM chains.
+Additional results regarding the posterior distributions of variance and shrinkage strength parameters can be found in the Appendix \ref{app:application}.